USEPA/workshops/lessons/03_analyze_gis_data.md

 ```

 ## Exercise 3.1
-In this first exercise we will work on manipulating the Tiger Lines file of the states that we pulled in as part of lesson 2 and assinged to `us_states`.
+In this first exercise we will work on manipulating the Tiger Lines file of the states that we pulled in as part of lesson 2 and assigned to `us_states`.

 1. Assign just the DC boundary to an object named `dc_bnd`.
 2. Re-project `dc_bnd` to match the projection of `dc_nlcd`.
 Assign this to an object named `dc_bnd_prj`.

 ## Brief introduction to rgeos
-In this section we are going to start working with many of the "typical" GIS type analyses, specifcially buffers and a few overlays.
+In this section we are going to start working with many of the "typical" GIS type analyses, specifically buffers and a few overlays.
 We will use mostly `rgeos` but will also look a bit at `sp::over`.

 Let's start with a buffer.
 We will use the albers projected stations for these examples